-As a general rule, we will not review challenges to agency action raised for the first time on appeal.
-[However,] we will [generally] not invoke the waiver rule in our review of a notice-and-comment proceeding if an agency has had an opportunity to consider the issue.
-This is true even if the issue was considered sua sponte by the agency or was raised by someone other than the petitioning party . . . .
-We have also recognized that, so long as a statute does not require exhaustion, we may excuse waiver in exceptional circumstances.
-144
+[I]n general, we will not invoke the waiver rule in our review of a notice-andcomment proceeding if an agency has had an opportunity to consider the issue.
+This is true even if the issue was considered sua sponte by the agency or was raised by someone other than the petitioning party . . .
+We have also recognized that, so long as a statute does not require exhaustion, we may excuse waiver in exceptional circumstances.141